 This morning, I granted myself a well-earned lie in, eschewing the Japanese Palme d’Or competition entry screening at 8.30am and instead, ensuring that I made it to the Palais in time to see Jeune Femme, a low budget drama from first time French director Léonor Serraille, screening as part of the Un Certain Regard strand.
 Introducing her team ahead of the screening, she pointed out that it had been a first film for many women.
 Another member of the team suggested hopefully, “Soon, we won’t even have to mention it.”

 Many of the films screened at Cannes, in the various strands, are obviously destined for a wide theatrical release – giving delegates a preview of what the general audience can look forward to.
 But many others are destined to remain unseen on British cinema screens.
 That’s not a reflection on the quality of a film, but its commercial prospects.
 I stand to be corrected, of course, but Jeune Femme, while a brisk and entertaining story of a young woman trying to get over being dumped by her boyfriend, doesn’t have any particular original streak that makes it a must-see for UK audiences.
-As she finds somewhere new to live, looks for a new job, slowing switching her youthful naivety for the relative maturity of a more responsible adult, we never really feel that we learn anything about humanity – or even just about her – beyond the obvious.
+As she finds somewhere new to live, looks for a new job, showing her switching her youthful naivety for the relative maturity of a more responsible adult, we never really feel that we learn anything about humanity – or even just about her – beyond the obvious.
 Perhaps the story here is more off-screen, about how a group of enthusiastic young women put their own experiences on screen.

 During a little downtime after the screening, I popped to the UK Film Centre, where I spoke to a London-based Scot who was having trouble financing his feature, Stef & Zef, and he believed discrimination was at play.
 Michael Normand is pitching the film, in which Alan Cumming plays an illegal immigrant from Albania who strikes a deal with an immigration lawyer, played by Breaking Bad’s Laura Fraser, and ends up falling in love with her.
 Normand said he was coming up against producers in Cannes expressing concern about an openly gay actor playing a necessarily straight character.
 He listed examples such as Colin Firth in A Single Man, Sean Penn in Milk and Tom Hanks in Philadelphia as indications that producers are perfectly comfortable to have straight actors playing gay characters, but they’re more reluctant to cast the other way around.